shnam7/gulp-build-manager/docs/contents/03-build-project.md

 ---
-layout: docs
+id: build-project
-title: GBuildProject
+title: GProject
 ---

-# GBuildProject class
+# GProject class

-GBuildProject is a class managing a collection of BuildConfig objects.
-Typically, BuildConfig items are added to GBuildProject instance and resolved generating relevant gulp tasks.
+GProject is a class managing a collection of BuildConfig objects.
+Typically, BuildConfig item is added to GProject instance, and at this moment, it is resolved getting relevant gulp task and RTB instance attached.

-Every GBuildProject instance has its own GWtacher and GCleaner.
-Browser reloading is supported by the GWatcher instance.
+GProject instance can also create watcher and cleaner tasks.
+Browser reloading is also supported as part of watch taask.

-Generally, GBuildProject instances are created by calling gbm.createProject().
+GProject instances can be created by calling gbm.createProject().

 ## Types